davideagno/davideagno.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD student at the Department of Statistical Sciences of University of Padova, working under the supervision of Prof. [Bruno Scarpa](https://homes.stat.unipd.it/brunoscarpa) and Prof. [Tommaso Rigon](https://tommasorigon.github.io).
+I am a PhD student at the Department of Statistical Sciences of University of Padova.
+I am a silent guy, but I can speak for days about sports and mountains.

+I am working under the supervision of Prof. [Bruno Scarpa](https://homes.stat.unipd.it/brunoscarpa) and Prof. [Tommaso Rigon](https://tommasorigon.github.io).

 Research interests
 --